appwise-labs/onboarding-code-lab-1-android/README.md

 ## How does it work?

 It works using markdown files.
-When following a specific standard, the Claat tool can be used to convert these markdown files into a web page.
+When following a specific standard, Claat (Code labs as a thing) is a tool that converts markdown files into a web page.
+It's a tool created by Google.

+You can install the claat tool locally using Go.
+But then you have to install Go and set up your environment.
+It's a bit of a hassle.
+That's why I included the claat tool in this repository.

 ## How do I get started?